snowplow-archive/snowplow.github.com/_posts/2016-05-21-iglu-r4-epaulettes-released.md

 <h3 id="iglu-core-scala">Scala-specific features</h3>

+Alongside the key elements set out above, the Scala implementation of Iglu Core has some neat Scala-specific features.

 Everything else in Scala Iglu Core is specific for Scala implementation.
 Most useful feature of Scala Iglu Core is type classes for injecting and extracting `SchemaKey` for various data types, such as representations of JSON in different Scala libraries.
 One more Scala-specific feature is container classes `SelfDescribingSchema` and `SelfDescribingData`.